-3.6 Implementation of Mitigation Measures
+3.5 Implementation of Mitigation Measures

-Table 3.4 shows a summary of the mitigation measures that were specified by NMFS in the LOA, and how they were implemented during the current monitoring period.
+Table 3.4 shows a summary of the mitigation measures that were specified by NMFS in the LOA, and how they were implemented during the 2009-2010 monitoring period.

-3.7 Summary
+3.6 Summary

-Although low-light conditions during nighttime launches in 2009 hindered detailed behavioral observations, pinniped responses to launches appeared to be similar to those observed during previous monitoring periods (see Holst et al. 2008).
+Although low-light conditions during nighttime launches in 2009-2010 hindered detailed behavioral observations, pinniped responses to launches appeared to be similar to those observed during previous monitoring periods (see Holst et al. 2008).
 In general, northern elephant seals exhibited little reaction to the launches, whereas California sea lions responded more strongly.
-Harbor seals were not observed during the present monitoring period.
+Harbor seals were not observed during the monitoring period.

-During the nighttime launches at SNI, most northern elephant seals merely raised their heads briefly during the launches.
-However, some elephant seals did move a short distance (0.5-3 m) away from their resting site.
-All California sea lions that were observed during the launches exhibited startle responses and moved around on the beach.
-Movement into the water could not be determined during the nighttime launches due to low-light conditions.
+During the nighttime launches at SNI, northern elephant seals merely raised their heads briefly during the launches.
+However, some elephant seals did move a short distance (0.5-3 m) away from their resting sites.
+On four of five occasions, all California sea lions that were observed during the launches exhibited startle responses and moved around on the beach.
+Whether or not they moved into the water could not be determined during the nighttime launches due to low-light conditions.